This page provides information about presenters. For details of presentations and other programming, please visit the Programme page.

 Photo by Pilar Aymerich.

-Professor Baden Offord is a member of IAFOR’s Academic Governing Board.
+Professor Offord is a member of IAFOR’s Academic Governing Board.
 He is Chair of the Cultural & Area Studies section of the International Academic Advisory Board.